wp-plugins/contextly-related-links/readme.txt

 == About Contextly ==

 Contextly creates tools for high-quality sites that care about their content.
-[Contextly](http://contextly.com "Contextly") was founded in 2010 by veteran online journalist Ryan Singel, a longtime writer and editor for Wired.
+[Contextly](http://contextly.com "Contextly") was founded in 2010 by veteran online journalist Ryan Singel, a writer and editor for Wired.
 If you have questions, please write us at info@contextly.com